 In qigong, we are either circulating energy, or cultivating energy (or both).
 For beginners, it’s more important to circulate energy than to build.

 That’s why spontaneous qigong is so important — because it is the single most effect exercise I’ve ever found for circulating the qi.
 If you get the chance to learn it, then grab it!

 If you have questions for me, post them below in the comments.
 I’ll answer them in next month’s edition of Ask Sifu Anthony.Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.